Qqwy/rust-tlist/README.md

 ### Dependencies

 The tlist is very light on dependencies.
 Currently it only relies on the `typenum` crate, which is used to calculate the length of a TList (c.f.
 [Len](https://docs.rs/tlist/latest/tlist/type.Len.html)) and for type-level booleans (c.f.
 [IsEmpty](https://docs.rs/tlist/latest/tlist/type.IsEmpty.html)).

+### No unsafe

+This crate does not contain any unsafe code.